adnpark/solady-annotated/README.md

-# Solady Annotated
+# Solady-Annotated

-This is a fork of [Solady](https://github.com/Vectorized/solady) with the code annotated.
+This is a fork of [Solady](https://github.com/Vectorized/solady) with added annotations.
+If you’re not familiar with Solidity assembly but want to understand Solady contracts, this repo is for you.
+The detailed comments will guide you through the code, making it easier to understand and helping you develop your own contracts using Solady.

+## List of Annotated Contracts

+-   [x] ERC20

 # <img src="logo.svg" alt="solady" height="118"/>